-We perform a number of Musculoskeletal Ultrasound scans at The Ultrasound Clinic and now also offer Ultrasound Guided Steroid Injections.
+We perform a number of Musculoskeletal Ultrasound scans at The Ultrasound Clinic.

 An ultrasound scan of the shoulder is used to check for muscle tears and fluid associated with the rotator cuff, swelling and subluxation of the acromioclavicular (AC) joint, and the long head of the biceps tendon (LHB) can be assessed.